UniMath/agda-unimath/src/foundation/nonsurjective-maps.lagda.md

       ( is-inhabited-or-empty-map-has-decidable-∃-Level h d f)
 ```

+### If the codomain has decidable sums and `f` is propositionally decidable, then if `f` is not surjective it is nonsurjective

-For decidability of nonsurjectivity, it suffices that `f` is
+For decidability of nonsurjectivity it suffices that `f` is
-[De Morgan](logic.de-morgan-maps.md): the negation of each fiber is decidable.
+[De Morgan](logic.de-morgan-maps.md): that the negation of each fiber is
+decidable.

 ```agda
   is-decidable-is-nonsurjective-is-de-morgan-map-has-decidable-∃ :